 00:35:05 What is that relationship.
 How should we understand it.
 Most neuroscientists and philosophers of mind today are.

-00:35:12 Trying to solve the problem by saying that neural activity in the brain is the foundation.
+00:35:12 Trying to solve that problem by saying that neural activity in the brain is the foundation.
 That's the reality.

-00:35:20 So neurons in space and time physical objects and their dynamics create or are there identical to consciousness.
+00:35:20 So neurons in space and time physical objects and their dynamics create or are they're identical to consciousness.

 00:35:29 So somehow when you get a complicated system of neurons somehow their dynamics